gabasaura/frontend_hoahoa-ecommerce/README.md

 # ✨ HOA HOA E-commerce Frontend
 ### This is the frontend for HOA HOA, a print e-commerce application built using modern web technologies like React and TypeScript.
+Personal project with a friend to sell our delulus to our friends and family.

 ## 💅 Features
 - Browse and search for prints and products.